pnavin9/MedCompanion/Frontend/README.md

 ## Build and Run

 **Prerequisites:** Node.js and yarn.
-The MedCompanion backend must be running at `http://localhost:8000` for chat, speech, and DICOM (the PDF viewer works without the backend).
+Backend at `http://localhost:8000` required for chat, speech, and DICOM.

 1. Install dependencies:
    ```bash